-The Second Section is an introduction to the proceedings of a Chapter of Mafter-masons, and illustrates several points which are well-known to experienced craftsmen.
-It investigates, in the ceremony of opening the Chapter, the most important circumstances in the two preceding Degrees.
+The Second Section is an introduction to the proceedings of the Chapter of Master-masons, and illustrates several points which are well known to experienced Craftsmen.
+It investigates, in the ceremony of opening the Chapter, some important circumstances in the two preceding Degrees.